ray-project/ray/doc/source/workflows/basics.rst

 Ray DAG
 -------

 Normally, Ray tasks are executed eagerly.
 Ray DAG provides a way to build the DAG without execution, and Ray Workflow is based on Ray DAGs.

-It is simple to build a Ray DAG: you just replace all ``.remote(...)`` with ``.bind(...)`` in a Ray application.
-Ray DAGs can be composed in arbitrarily like normal Ray tasks.
+It is simple to build a Ray DAG: just replace all ``.remote(...)`` with ``.bind(...)`` in a Ray application.
+Ray DAGs can be composed arbitrarily like normal Ray tasks.

 Here is a single three-node DAG: